1.2 What does an archive look like and what does it do?

 An archive:

-• has a location of residence,
+• will be (part of or affiliated to) and organization that has a physical location of residence,

 • is often related to an institution of higher education (university) or other research institution,